whytekieran/Spring-Microservice-Example/README.md

 4. The movie-catalog-service consolidates all the data then returns it back to the end user.

 This application also introduces the basic idea of discovery services (using Eureka) and fault tolerance/resilience through timeouts and circuit breaker pattern (using Hystrix)
+Eureka is used to find which service to hit without hard coding URLS and some basic circuit breaking with fallback is in place if the movie-info-service fails (try running application without this service to see fallback)

+To run first start the discovery service followed by the other microservices.
+Each microservice is a spring boot application.